php-fig-rectified/psr2r-sniffer/README.md

 The following sniffers are bundles together as `PSR2R` already, but you can also use them standalone/separately in any way you like.

-**Currently PSR2R ships with over 190 sniffs.**
+**Currently, PSR2R ships with over 190 sniffs.**

 * [List of included sniffs](docs/sniffs.md)

 Furthermore, the following ones are recommended to add:
-- Spryker.Commenting.DocBlockThrows
+- PhpCollective.Commenting.DocBlockThrows
-- Spryker.Commenting.DocBlockTagGrouping
+- PhpCollective.Commenting.DocBlockTagGrouping
 - SlevomatCodingStandard.Functions.DisallowEmptyFunction
 - SlevomatCodingStandard.PHP.UselessParentheses

 This library uses [squizlabs/PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/).
-It can detect all issues and fix some of them automatically and is ideal for CI integration (travis, jenkins, circleci etc).
+It can detect all issues and fix some of them automatically and is ideal for CI integration (travis, jenkins, circleci, GA etc).

 ### Usage